igor47/blog/_posts/2013-07-14-github-pages:-proxying-and-redirects.md

 ---
 layout: post
-title: Github pages&#58; proxies and redirects
+title: "Github pages: proxies and redirects"
 ---

 When I wanted to start a github pages blog, github was serving it's page requests on `<username>.github.com`.